New Jersey

 Is eSports betting legal?Yes

-Wagering on eSports can also be done within NJ, and residents can also use daily fantasy sports apps to participate in contests related to eSports or pro/collegiate sports.
+Wagering on eSports is also available within NJ, and residents can participate in contests related to eSports or pro/collegiate sports through daily fantasy sports apps.
 All DFS products have been legal in NJ since 2017, so much like online sportsbooks, there are plenty of options.

 Horse racing is also a significant facet in the Garden State, so betting on it is 100% legal.
 Outside of sporting events, betting on entertainment events is legal, but betting on politics is not.